At a glance

 Anyone can feel burned out.
 Athletes can burn out in sports.
 Employees can burn out at work.
 Medical students can burn out in medical school.
 But kids who learn and think differently may be more susceptible to burnout in school for several reasons:

-Kids who learn and think differently may have friends who can’t relate to what they’re experiencing.
-This can make them
+- Kids who learn and think differently may have friends who can’t relate to what they’re experiencing.
+This can make them feel lonely or isolated.

 Kids who learn and think differently may have to work harder or longer than their peers to finish the same assignment.

 Friends may not understand what your child is going through.

 If you think you’re seeing signs of burnout, help your child manage time more effectively and “turn off” more often.

 Lexi Walters Wright is the former Community Manager at Understood.
 As a writer and editor, she helps parents make more informed choices for their children and for themselves.

 Donald Deshler, PhD is a professor in the school of education.
 He is the former director of the University of Kansas Center for Research on Learning (KUCRL).